alphacep/vosk-space/install.md

 https://github.com/alphacep/vosk-api/releases/download/v0.3.31/vosk-0.3.31-py3-none-linux_aarch64.whl
 ```

-On OSX M1 you can try to install x86 python in Rosetta2, vosk should work then.
+On OSX M1 you can try to install x86 Python in Rosetta2, vosk should work then.

 If you have trouble installing, check the output of the following commands and provide it for reference: